Dr. Hootan Daneshmand

 We all know that aging changes the face and body drastically.
 Some of us may be completely unrecognizable from the person we were 30 plus years ago.
 An aging face can cause everything to sag: brows, eyes, nasolabial folds, jowls, neck, etc. As a result of this facial sagging, you may look tired all the time and much older than you feel.
 Additionally, your personal self-confidence may be suffering greatly.
 If this sounds like you, you may be a good candidate for a type of facial plastic surgery called vertical restore.
 Below, board certified plastic surgeon Dr. Daneshmand explains the specifics of vertical facelift surgery: what it is, what it does, how much it costs, and so much more.

 Dr. Daneshmand at Silhouette Plastic Surgery Institute has decades of experience in performing plastic and reconstructive surgery.
 He is passionate about giving patients the youthful, natural appearance that they desire.
-Call 949-359-8397 to schedule an appointment today.
+Call 949-359-8397 to schedule an appointment at our Orange County plastic surgery center today.

 What is Vertical Restore?